trnvdn/QuizIO/README.md

 ❗❗❗**Warning**❗❗❗

-At the moment it is not possible to add quizzes, therefore already created ones are used.
-To pass a certain quiz, you must enter one of the following options in the username field when logging in:
+To add a mock quiz, click the Create New Quiz button in the main menu, and then enter the name of the assigned user You can take already created quizzes by choosing one of the following usernames

 - test
 - user1
 - user2
 - user3
 - user4
+**UPD**
+To add a mock quiz, click the Create New Quiz button in the main menu, and then enter the name of the assigned user

 Main features: